MonsterGirl’s 150 Days of Classic Horror # 115 Play Misty for Me 1971/ That Cold Day in the Park 1969 & Reflection of Fear 1973

 reflection of fear dinner table

-One of the central mysteries is whether Marguerite is being driven mad by her mother and grandmother, is delusional, or if there truly is an Aaron – either way the concept is provocative as it is malefic.
-Always lensed in darkness it adds to the creepiness of the matter at hand.
-“You keep me cooped up in here like one of the dead dolls in your trunk“-whispers Aaron
+One of the central mysteries is whether Marguerite is being driven mad by her mother and grandmother, is she delusional, or if there truly is an Aaron – her mysterious unseen playmate?
+Either way, the concept is provocative and malefic.
+Always lensed in darkness, it adds to the creepiness of the matter at hand.
+“You keep me cooped up in here like one of the dead dolls in your trunk,”- whispers Aaron a mere shadow.

 portrait of Aaron with his killer staff

-The painting of the figure in black with a large staff looks similar to the life-size doll of Aaron that Marguerite keeps in her bedroom
+The painting of the figure in black with a large staff looks similar to the life-size doll of Aaron that Marguerite keeps in her bedroom.

 The local police come to investigate.
-Mitchell Ryan plays the cop who suspects the father, Michael of the murders.
-The lovers Michael and Anne are to remain close to the crime scene, so they move into the estate as sort of an unspoken house arrest.
+Mitchell Ryan plays the cop who suspects the father, Michael, of the murders.
+The lovers, Michael and Anne (Kellerman), are to remain close to the crime scene, so they move into the estate as sort of an unspoken house arrest.

 CapturFiles_40

-Sondra Locke manages to catch my gaze with curiosity at her queer sort of whimsical prettiness, more odd than sensual. here as childlike, gaunt, and pale as schoolhouse chalk which works for the character of Marguerite.
+Sondra Locke manages to catch my interest with curiosity at her queer sort of whimsical prettiness, more odd than sensual.
+Here as childlike, gaunt,and pale as schoolhouse chalk, which works for the character of Marguerite.
 She carries on creepy Socratic dialogues with her decrepit dolls.

 CapturFiles_4

-Marguerite’s presence is both disturbing and sympathetic as she plays at being a fay prisoner, kept isolated by her grandmare and mother while exhibiting extraordinary intelligence and primal burgeoning sexuality.
+Marguerite’s presence is both disturbing and sympathetic as she plays at being a fay prisoner, kept isolated by her grandmother and mother while exhibiting extraordinary intelligence and a primal burgeoning sexuality.

 CapturFiles_23